 I like the cute ones in the little tubs.
 250ml.
 I get them at my local Holland & Barretts.
 I use them as a mini pre-poo for her hair.
-Mini because I'll leave it in her hair for about an hour or less while she eats and before her bath.
+Mini because I’ll leave it in her hair for about an hour or less while she eats and before her bath.
+It has become one of my bath time staples because it makes our hair day processes so much smoother.
 It just makes for an easier comb-through during the shampoo process.

 Virgin olive oil